widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 On the other extreme, you might be working with a library with no clear patterns that let you do anything.
 You may only be weeks away from a total code complexity nightmare, which slowly kills your project.

 At the same time, starting a new framework from scratch would be unwise.
-We prefer to build on top of solid, battle-tested libraries, such as ipywidgets.
+We prefer to build on top of solid, battle-tested libraries, such as [IPywidgets](/docs/understanding/ipywidgets).

 ## Why use Solara?

 Instead of inventing a new API with an unknown track record, we take a different approach.
 We look at the JavaScript world.
 React is a technology that has proven itself for many years.
-It has shown to be an all-around good model for building complex UIs.
+It has shown to be a good all-around model for building complex UIs.

-Reacton is the equivalent of ReactJS for Python (and IPywidgets).
+[Reacton](/docs/understanding/reacton) is the equivalent of ReactJS for Python (and IPywidgets).
 It allows us to use the same reusable components and hooks as in the ReactJS ecosystem.
 Using Reacton, we build web/data applications without suffering from complex code bases.

 Looking again at the JavaScript world, we see software such as NextJS is putting a framework around ReactJS.
 NextJS is more opinionated than ReactJS and adds more "batteries" such as routing.

 Solara plays a similar role as NextJS.
 It builds on top of Reacton but handles things like routing for you.

-But Solara is also different, it is even more opinionated than NextJS.
+But Solara is also different and is even more opinionated than NextJS.
 The reason for this is its focus on the data-heavy Python ecosystem.
-For this reason, it comes with many components and hooks that make building beautiful data apps easier (see our API).
+For this reason, it comes with many components and hooks that make building beautiful data apps easier (see our [API](/api)).

 Solara is a clear, systematic, Python-based web framework using industry-trusted technology.
 Smooth developer experience and enforced code modularity will allow you to build a data app at any scale while maintaining simple code.

 ## A quick Solara example

-For your understanding, it might be good to just run an example.
+For your understanding, it might be good just to run an example.

 Follow the [installation instructions](/docs/installing) or do the TLDR: